 Born and raised in New Jersey, Marla enjoys tap dancing, yoga, and spending time with her dachshunds and three grown daughters.

 Trish Hegeman, Executive Director

 For the past 25 years Trish has worked with nonprofit organizations, both as a staff member and as a consultant, helping them secure the resources necessary to be successful.
 She has broad fundraising experience with a focus on individual giving, foundation and corporate relations, board development and annual campaigns.
 Over her career she has worked with a wide variety of organizations including a children’s hospital, a major NYC museum, an organic farm and environmental education program, a public radio station and most recently, was the Associate Director of Development and Alumni at Far Hills Country Day School.

 Trish has a Bachelor of Arts in Economics from Holy Cross College and a Masters of Arts in Visual Arts Administration from New York University.
 She has served on a number of boards of directors, including a term as President for Family Connections, which provides education services to low income families.

 She grew up on Long Island and rode horses as a teenager.
-She has lived in New York City, northern California and moved with her husband Rich and three children to Basking Ridge seven years ago.
+She has lived in New York City, northern California and moved with her husband Rich and three children to Basking Ridge eight years ago.
 Most of her free time is spent cheering for her kids – either from the stands at a hockey rink or from the audience at a dance performance.

 Holland was born and raised in New Jersey, and enjoys spending time with her family.
 She and her husband live in Somerville.

-Alissa Lanahan, DPT, Cert MDT
+Alissa Lanahan, PT, DPT, Cert MDT

 Erin Polos, PT